 We believe that if one user has a question, there could be more users who may have the same question.
 This is why many of our support forum threads are public and available to be searched and viewed.
 If you’d like help immediately, feel free to search for a similar question, or submit your question or concern.

-Can I embed my form into an email?Asked by bubblesandbrushes on July 19, 2016 at 11:43 AM
+Can I embed my survey form into an email?Asked by bubblesandbrushes on July 19, 2016 at 11:43 AM

-I have a gmail account and would like to send a survey to a group of my contacts.
+I have a gmail account and would like to send a survey form to a group of my contacts.
 Can I embed the survey form into the body of the email?
 Or can I only just embed a link to the form?

 Yes you can embed an actual form inside your email but before you proceed on doing so, please take into consideration why it's never a good practice to embed forms inside emails.